iFargle/headscale-webui/SETUP.md

   * `AUTH_TYPE` can be set to `Basic` or `OIDC`.
 See the [Authentication](#Authentication) section below for more information.
 ---
 # Reverse Proxies
+** If your reverse proxy isn't listed or doesn't work, please open up a [new issue](https://github.com/iFargle/headscale-webui/issues/new) and it will be worked on. **

 ## Traefik with SSL
 1. Use the following labels for your container.
 You may need to adjust slightly to fit your setup.
     * You will need to change `[DOMAIN]`, `[SCRIPT_NAME]`, and the `entrypoint` to fit your setup.